 Donors to this project will receive a detailed report on the Bursary Fund, together with sample case studies showing how the funds have helped support the aspirations of those young people in the London Youth Choir.
 Donors will also be invited to see and hear the choirs in action.

-Amount Heading Description £12,750 Full & Partial Bursaries Provision of 20 full and 30 partial bursaries/training subsidies £2,250 Audition & Travel Bursaries Provision of 65 audition bursaries and general travel bursaries £3,000 Pastoral Care Provision of additional one day a week support for pastoral care
+Amount Heading Description £18,000 Full Bursaries Provision of 30 full time bursaries/training subsidies £4,000 Audition & Travel Bursaries Provision of 100 audition bursaries and general travel bursaries £3,000 Pastoral Care Provision of additional one day a week support for pastoral care

 The London Youth Choir exists to serve all 33 boroughs across London.
 The weekly rehearsals currently take place in central London on a Monday evening.
 Our recent Impact Review identified key boroughs with high levels of deprivation where our membership is low or non-existent.
 This project will help seek and support young talented singers in Brent, Harrow, Hillingdon, Ealing and Barnet.

 Young people, aged 8-21 years, across all London boroughs but with specific focus on the areas of Brent, Harrow, Hillingdon, Ealing and Barnet.

 The London Youth Choir provides the experience of a life-time for London's aspiring young singers.
 The weekly sessions aim to progress performance skills at the highest level, challenging young singers to embrace a broad repertoire and develop a flexible approach to musical performance, culminating with fresh, powerful concerts in a variety of performing spaces throughout London.
 Bursaries for this programme would provide life-changing experiences for those involved.